 I found I was spending more time doing things I didn’t enjoy and less of the things I did.
 I also didn’t feel like I was helping my clients move the needle in their business, which is a massive motivator for me.

 I was great at making things look good and function well from a user-experience and technical aspect.
-However, I mostly used best practice knowledge because I didn’t provide strategy.
+However, I mostly used best-practice knowledge because I didn’t provide a strategy.

 Success is different for everyone.